anonymous-anonymous-dev/AGSD/README.md

 ```
 source download_pretrained_models.sh
 ```
+All models are not available online due to github limitations.
 Note that the pretrained models will only be available for a few months.

 ## Running the code
 1. Use p1_agsd/config.py to set your experiment configurations.
 All standard configurations are already there.